 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

-Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches
+Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches.

+You can see the administrative areas in which Weybread has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TM241802 (Lat/Lon: 52.373935, 1.290851), Weybread which are provided by:
+You can see maps centred on OS grid reference TM243804 (Lat/Lon: 52.375799, 1.294509), Weybread which are provided by: